 So drained yet still positive.
 Need more.

-One in particular had been asking us to come along for a weekend with another 1,000 of our fellow foreigners at an island location along the country’s west coast.
+One, in particular, had been asking us to come along for a weekend with another 1,000 of our fellow foreigners at an island located along the country’s west coast.
 Eventually and at the last-minute, we say “yes.”
 I’ve been quite negative towards foreigner groups throughout my time here but honestly, I think the problem is with me above all.
 It’s difficult to overcome a level of pride that might force one to avoid social situations with others.
 I know because that’s me.
 Those thoughts run through my head as we scramble to prepare for the weekend out in nowhere land.

 Many people know Burning Man as a huge festival in Nevada that draws thousands of people for a week-long celebration to promote “unconditional acceptance.”
 The concept is the same at the Korean incarnation yet much smaller in scale, thanks to a comparably sparse sample size of foreigners living here.
 Korea Burn is about US having some time at “home” while living in this completely foreign country.
 The only catch other than the admission fee is the all-encompassing 10 Principles.
 Above all, “Radical Inclusion” stands out and remains etch a sketched on my mind throughout the weekend.